 Western Europe (Netherlands, UK, Germany, France), Central and Eastern Europe (Russia and the Czech Republic, Poland and Austria, and other countries, and the Nordic region (Denmark, Finland, Sweden, Iceland, and Norway) are the major contributors to the Europe data center construction market.
 The UK and the Netherlands are expanding significantly, and the market in the UK is expected to grow at a CAGR of 2% during 2018–2024.
 Several global cloud service players such as AWS, Microsoft, and Google and many colocation service providers such as Equinix, Digital Realty, CyrusOne, and Colt DCS are expanding their presence in the UK, which is likely to increase the market growth.
 The implementation of cloud-based and big data services will be a strong growth enabler for the UK data center market, thereby fueling additional investments during the forecast period.

 Western Europe constitutes of cities such as Frankfurt, London, Amsterdam, and Paris.
 These cities are major investment destinations in the European market.
 Countries in Central and Eastern Europe - Russia, Czech Republic, Poland, and Austria - are also contributing to the Europe data center construction market significantly.
 The demand for internet-based services in the regions and the growth of cloud computing are the strong drivers for increased demand for data center facilities.
-3data, Utilex, Dataline, Telehouse, and IXcellerate are the leading data center providers in Russia.
+3data, Utilex, Dataline, Telehouse, and IXcellerate are the prominent players in Russia.
 In the Czech Republic, the data center providers include Czech Radio communication, TTC Teleport, ITL Group among others.

 In the Nordic region, Denmark, and Norway are leading investment places.
 Denmark is an ideal location for business because of its closest proximity to other European countries and the presence of strong fiber connectivity inside the country.